 Vodafone Statement On Job Cuts

 Vodafone has denied that this news is untrue and purely speculative.
-The company has yet not decided on the number of Job cuts and is still working on merger process.
+The company has yet not decided on the number of job cuts and is still working on the merger process.

 However, the insider information is that the matter is discussed at the top level but yet no details are available even to senior employees.

-Here is an article where the Telecom Minister Mr. Manoj Sinha stated that telecom sector will generate 4 lakh jobs in next 5 years, published in February 2018.
+Here is an article where the Telecom Minister Mr. Manoj Sinha stated that the telecom sector will generate 4 lakh jobs in the next 5 years, published in February 2018.